Negotiating Severance Agreements

 - Prosecution and defense in the event of a contract breach and litigation.

 If you are presented with an employment contract, or you wish to negotiate your way out of one, you need lawyers who have the right experience and know how with respect to contract interpretation and protecting your interests.
 From executive contracts to freelancers, our firm has that experience, and will respond to your particular needs.
+Don’t hesitate to contact us today for a free case consultation to discuss your needs in detail by calling (646) 430-7930.

 REQUEST A FREE CONSULTATION